Home » Why Are Rats Attracted To Wires?

 Unfortunately, when rats chew on wires, they can cause house short-circuiting and fires.
 Rats aren’t attracted to electricity and can be electrocuted when biting on wires.

-Use rodent-resistant cable sleeves, rat tape, and other tools to protect any wiring.
+Use rodent-resistant cable sleeves, rat tape, and other tools to protect wiring.

 Do All Rats Chew Wires?

 Rats will chew on wires whenever they can.
-There are no rodents that avoid wires or dislike chewing on them.
+No rodent avoids wires or dislikes chewing on them.
 Rats are relentless in their gnawing and biting, making their way through various materials.

-Even though electrical wires have no nutritional value and are dangerous to rats, they don’t understand that this is the case.
+Even though electrical wires have no nutritional value and are dangerous to rats, they don’t understand this.
 Rats will still see them as something fun to chew.

 You’ll need to safeguard your electronics and home’s wiring from various household pests.